 Learn something new every day

-Forklift operators are often responsible for loading and unloading trucks.
-Depending on where they work, they may also unload ships or airplane cargo holds.
+Forklift operators are often responsible for loading and unloading trucks and freight train cars.
+Depending on where they work, they might also unload ships or airplane cargo holds.
 Most freight is loaded onto pallets, which are usually grooved specifically for the fork’s prongs; as a result loading and unloading is usually pretty easy.
-From time to time, though, especially heavy or unusually shaped freight may not be on a pallet, and may need to be picked up directly with the fork.
+From time to time, though, especially heavy or unusually shaped freight may not be on a pallet, and in these cases it may need to be picked up directly with the fork.
 This can take some expertise when it comes to aligning the prongs properly and applying the right amount of force.
 Overall speed is also important.
 Move too fast and the target can slip, but too slow and the machine can strain.

-These inventory movers sometimes serve as the front line of damage control, as forklift operators may be required to inspect all inbound and outbound packages, keeping an eye out for things like damaged packaging or faulty labeling.
+These inventory movers sometimes also serve as the front line of damage control.
+Depending on the setting, operators may be required to inspect all inbound and outbound packages, keeping an eye out for things like damaged packaging or faulty labeling.
 They might also be responsible for picking orders or ensuring that all inbound freight is stocked properly.
-A person in this position may be required to keep track of paperwork related to the materials they move.
+A person in this position may be also required to keep track of paperwork related to the materials they move.

-A forklift is a heavy piece of machinery and can cause property damage, injury and even death if not operated properly.
-It is important for a forklift operators to follow all safety rules provided by their workplace related to forklift operation.
+A forklift is a heavy piece of machinery and can cause property damage, injury, and even death if not operated properly.
+It is important for operators to follow all safety rules provided by their workplace.
 They should not only be knowledgeable in the correct operation of a forklift, but must also be very aware of their surroundings.
-Ramp condition, aisle width, and enclosed areas are all hazardous conditions for the operator, who mus also always be on the lookout for people walking on the floors who may or may not be in the direct line of sight from the operator’s chair.
+Ramp condition, aisle width, and enclosed areas can all create hazardous conditions for the operator.
+Drivers must also always be on the lookout for people walking on the floors who may or may not be in the direct line of sight from the operator’s chair.